-The research practices encouraged by the local, regional and state fairs have been included in Georgia curriculum for many years and are referred to as Information Processing Skills in the new Georgia Performance Standards (Appendix I).
-Teachers, by law, are required to teach research skills included in the existing Quality Core Curriculum.
-The GPS Information Processing Skills are a part of the refined social studies curriculum that has been approved by the Georgia Board of Education and that is being phased in by grade levels over several years.
-The Information Processing Skills have been included in this manual because they provide guidance in scaffolding the teaching of more advanced skills as students progress through the grade levels.
+The research practices encouraged by the local, regional and state fairs have been included in Georgia curriculum for many years and are referred to as Information Processing Skills in the Georgia Performance Standards (Appendix I).
+It is the responsibility of every Georgia Social Studies teacher to teach the GPS.
+The Information Processing Skills matrix has been included in this manual to provide guidance in scaffolding the teaching of more advanced skills as students progress through the grade levels.